exaithrg/dotfiles/README.md

 **NOTE**: Dotfiles should be in their own folder, under version control, and **symlinked** into place using a script.

-## AutoUpdate

-Automatically update my dotfiles in this repository

 ## XmodMap

 `.Xmodmap` is used to remap `<ESC>` with `<CapsLock>`